bradh352/ansible-scripts/roles/service_ceph/README.md

   generate this value.
 This should be a group var for the cluster.
  `ceph_mon_ip`: Must be unique for each monitor node in the cluster.
 This is a node-specific value.
+* `ceph_osd_room`: Optional.
+Short alphanumeric (no spaces) name of the room in which the ceph host resides.
+Specifying this will place the OSD in this bucket to assist in determining the proper failure domains.
+* `ceph_osd_row`: Optional.
+Short alphanumeric (no spaces) name of the row in which the ceph host resides.
+Specifying this will place the OSD in this bucket to assist in determining the proper failure domains.
+* `ceph_osd_rack`: Optional.
+Short alphanumeric (no spaces) name of the rack in which the ceph host resides.
+Specifying this will place the OSD in this bucket to assist in determining the proper failure domains.
+* `ceph_osd_chassis`: Optional.
+Short alphanumeric (no spaces) name of the chassis (such as when hosts share a single chassis, e.g. Supermicro microcloud) in which the ceph host resides.
+Specifying this will place the OSD in this bucket to assist in determining the proper failure domains.

 ## Groups used by this role